-Picked as one of Stylist magazine's 'Fiction Books You Can't Miss in 2022' and longlisted for the HWA Debut Crown Award 2022
+Picked as one of Stylist magazine's 'Fiction Books You Can't Miss' and longlisted for the HWA Debut Crown Award.

-Fortune favours the brave in Lizzie Pook's mesmerising debut novel, Moonlight and the Pearler's Daughter
+Fortune favours the brave in Lizzie Pook's mesmerising and fiercely feminist historical novel, Moonlight and the Pearler's Daughter.

-But in a town teeming with corruption, prejudice and blackmail, Eliza soon learns that the truth can cost more than pearls, and she must decide just how much she is willing to pay – and how far she is willing to go – to find it . . .
+But in a town teeming with corruption, prejudice, and blackmail, Eliza soon learns that the answers she seeks might cost more than pearls.
+How much is she willing to sacrifice to find them?

-'Adventure, feminist heroine, crocodiles and jellyfish, dangerous men, secrets, grief love and hope...
-It’s not just good, it’s important.
+'Adventure, feminist heroine, grief, love and hope . . .
 Lizzie shines a light on a dark part of British history with grace, skill, sensitivity and honesty.
-I LOVED IT - Nikki May, author of Wahala
+I LOVED IT' - Nikki May, author of Wahala

 Immersive storytelling, a rollicking mystery and a take-no-prisoners heroine